eurunuela/phd/synthesis_analysis.md

-\title{Chapter 2: Synthesis-Based and Analysis-Based Hemodynamic Deconvolution for fMRI}
+(cha-synthesis-analysis)=
-\label{cha:synthesis_analysis}
+# Chapter 2: Synthesis-Based and Analysis-Based Hemodynamic Deconvolution for fMRI

 This chapter was published as \cite{Urunuela2023HemodynamicDeconvolutionDemystified}.